 01-01:21:59 Merchant: And anyway, I went to Peru with Hugh and his student and his wife.
 With the grant they got from NSF, they had bought a Willys Jeep, and they shipped the jeep to Lima.
-And by a miracle, the student and his wife were there at the harbor when the jeep was being loaded off the ship and so they were able to claim the jeep right away instead of having it go into customs and having to be-sit there for three weeks.
-So when we got down there, they had the jeep, and of course, we had shipped with them, and Hugh had also brought plant presses to go all over Peru.
+And by a miracle, the student and his wife were there at the harbor when the jeep was being loaded off the ship and so they were able to claim the jeep right away instead of having it go into customs and having to sit there for three weeks.
+So when we got down there, they had the jeep, and of course, we had shipped plant presses with them, and Hugh had also brought plant presses with us to go all over Peru.
 And so we went all over the country and into the mountains and then over on the other side of the mountains.
 We of course spent time in Lima, and we went to Peru's lakes.
-01-01:23:19 And the main thing was that the student was collecting plants that might have developed into the wild potato, that is the wild potatoes that were developed into cultivated potatoes through breeding by the Incas.
-But Hugh, of course, was not only going to look at the origins of the potato, he was going to collect everything we saw, and so we had quite a time collecting all the plants and then he would bind them up and ship them back to Wisconsin to the herbarium.
-We had two and half months there, and that was really a great time to see the whole of the Peru and the Andes and the rivers and the mountains.
+01-01:23:19 The main thing was that the student was collecting plants that might have developed into the wild potato.
+Wild potatoes were developed into cultivated potatoes through breeding by the Incas.
+But Hugh, of course, was not only going to look at the origins of the potato, he was going to collect everything we saw.
+We had quite a time collecting all the native plants and then he would bind them up and ship them back to Wisconsin to the herbarium.
+We spent two and half months there, and that was really a great time to see the whole of Peru, including the Andes and the rivers and the mountains.
 01-01:24:18 Eardley-Pryor: Wow, that sounds incredible.
 What was it like interacting with the local Peruvians in '62-or '63 at that point, I guess?
-01-01:24:27 Merchant: Well, you know, you had to speak Quechuan, and actually, I had a good friend named Louisa Stark who knew Quechuan.
-I had met her when I was in graduate school at a conference, and any way, she came to Madison as a professor, and she was teaching Quechuan there, but I didn't learn Quechuan at all enough to speak it, but I could listen to her speak it.
+01-01:24:27 Merchant: You know, you had to speak Quechuan and I couldn't speak it but loved to listen to it.
+Actually, I later had a good friend named Louisa Stark who knew Quechuan.
+I had met her when I was in graduate school at a conference, and she came to Madison as a professor, and she was teaching Quechuan there.
+I didn't learn Quechuan enough to speak it, but I could listen to her speak it.
 01-01:25:04 Eardley-Pryor: Wow.